ModMaster Manual - Troubleshooting

 An overrun error occurred when receiving data via the serial port.
 In other words, data was sent faster than it could be received by the machine running ModMaster.

-Data received by ModMaster failed the CRC check.
+Data received by ModMaster failed the Cyclic Redundancy Check (CRC).

 • Turn on tracing to get more information.